Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

-Clearly, the grand maximal function depends on the family $F(\Hn)$; moreover, in any calculation involving Poisson-bounded families of functions, it is only necessary to control finitely many derivatives, but the number of derivatives varies from one calculation to another, and depends on $\cdim$; we do not bother keeping tabs on these dependencies.
+In this definition, ``sufficiently many'' is left unspecified; in any particular calculation involving Poisson bounded families of functions, it is only necessary to control finitely many derivatives, but the number of derivatives varies from one calculation to another, and depends on $\cdim$; we do not bother keeping tabs on these dependencies.